Basic raw materials

 Renewable and natural resource

-Corrugated is made from papers made up from cellulose fibers, which can be virgin or recycled, or a mixture of both.
+Corrugated is made from papers made up from cellulose fibres, which can be virgin or recycled, or a mixture of both.
 This makes corrugated a renewable natural resource.

 Re-cycling in a closed loop, such as the paper cycle, can be seen as re-use of the basic materials.